ddodogames/dodo-bot-site/src/content/docs/home/nodejs.md

 ## On MacOS
 MacOS has no official support list by Apple and therefore may depend by Node.js team on support for each release so it is recommended to run the latest otherwise if it works on older versions then go ahead.

-# Notes
-The reason v16 is not going to work properly is because as of September 12 2023, Node.js has ended support for v16 and so packages are subjected to migrate to latest Node.js version such as v18!
-Note that support for v16 may be eventually dropped.